Data Protection

 Read More:

 Candid Wueest, principal threat researcher at Symantec, said: "I found that two in three, or 67 percent, of these [1,500+ hotel websites] are inadvertently leaking booking reference codes to third-party sites such as advertisers and analytics companies.
-All of them did have a privacy policy, but none of them mentioned this behavior explicitly."
+All of them had a privacy policy, but none mentioned this behavior explicitly."

 Symantec recognizes that advertisers regularly track users' browsing habits across the web, but in the examples it found here the guest information unintentionally shared "could allow these third-party services to log into a reservation, view personal details, and even cancel the booking altogether."